zsofiasomlai/pbx-group-security/content/test.md

 ---
-title: "this is a test (hello Sarah)"
+title: "this is a test"
 ---

 This is a content test.....